emily7485/SoundDetect/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://gist.github.com/emily7485/22bbc7aa64f6c8ee33850ad88bafdfcf)file for details

 ```